tud-hri/joan/docs/setup-carla-windows.md

 ![alt text](imgs/setup-carla-windows-egg-file.png "eggfile")

 The exact filename depends on the CARLA version and python version (in our case python 3.8).
-Now copy this egg file to the folder `carla_pythonapi` (replace the already existing `egg` file if it's there) in your JOAN project folder.
+Please check if the build was succesful by checking if the egg file is there, you will need this file later on when we setup the JOAN environment.

 ### Step 5: Building and launching CARLA